Phase 2 preparation process with p2

 The "Certify" button performs the same verification checks described in the case of the "Check" button, including the display of a verification report.

 The use of the "Certify" button on OBs and/or scheduling containers changes their status from fully editable into partially-editable status.
 The OBs will appear as greyed out and a small check icon appears next to them.
 After certification the user will only be allowed to change the OB priority, or scheduling container priority and the specific contribution of individual OBs in a group container.
 These properties are accessible from the "Schedule" tab.

 It is important to consider that the certification of OBs is not a submission of Phase 2 material.
 The latter is in fact replaced by a notification.
 Please see explanations below.

 The user has the possibility at any time during the preparation of the Phase 2 observing material to revise any OBs or scheduling container that was certified to retrieve a fully editable status and apply any further change.
 This is done by selecting one or more OBs and/or scheduling containers and pressing "Revise".

 The use of the "Revise" button on OBs and/or scheduling containers will reversed their status to fully-editable.
 After that, modification of the content of the OBs is allowed.

-- A Notification replaces the Submission
+- A Notification concludes the Phase 2 preparation

 Any OB and/or scheduling container created using p2 inside a given run is immediately recorded on the ESO database.
 Hence, it is not necessary anymore to submit the Phase 2 material.
 Once the Phase 2 observing material is certified (please see Certify above), a notification must be sent to inform the User Support Department (for Service Mode runs) or the staff at Paranal (for Visitor Mode runs) that there is Phase 2 material (OBs/containers and the Readme) that requires a review.
 This is simply done by selecting the run and clicking the "Notify ESO" button.